makrai/notes/speech/akcay20-Speech-emo-recog-survey.md

 # 2 surveys and the areas that they cover

 * supporting modalities, such as linguistic, discourse, and video information
-* A recent but brief survey by Basu+ (2017) highlights publications that
+* A recent but brief survey by Basu+ (2017) highlights
-  * databases, noise reduction techniques for preprocessing signals, features, and classifiers including recent advances such as Convolutional and Recurrent Neural Networks (Basu+ 2017)
+  * databases, noise reduction techniques for preprocessing signals, features, and classifiers including recent advances such as Convolutional and Recurrent Neural Networks
 * Sailunaz+ (2018) focus on emotion detection from text and speech, where
   * publications that incorporate text information as well as speech signals to determine speech are discussed